thomasclarke1969/documentation/platform/platform-api/overview.md

 # Platform API

 The Layer Platform API is designed to empower developers to automate, extend, and integrate functionality provided by the Layer platform with other services and applications.
 Example use cases include creating new conversations among a set of users matched by an application, feeding messages into conversations from external systems, and sending announcements to a group of users.
-For more on this see our [Platform API blog post](http://blog.layer.com/introducing-layer-platform-api).
+For more on this see our [blog post](http://blog.layer.com/introducing-layer-platform-api).

-All API access is over `HTTPS`, and accessed from the following domai:n
+All API access is over `HTTPS`, and accessed from the following domain:
 ```text
 https://api.layer.com
 ```